-The Early Transfer Academy (ETA) is a set of early-morning or late-afternoon classes at Parkland College that high school and home school juniors and seniors take to fulfill the State of Illinois General Education Core Curriculum (GECC).
-ETA participants can then transfer the completed GECC "package" of course credits to public colleges and universities across Illinois, fulfilling those colleges' lower-division, general education requirements (as stipulated under the Illinois Articulation Initiative Act).
+The Early Transfer Academy (ETA) is a set of early-morning classes at Parkland College that high school and home school juniors and seniors take to fulfill the State of Illinois General Education Core Curriculum (GECC).
+ETA participants can then transfer the GECC course credits to public colleges and universities across Illinois, fulfilling those colleges' lower-division, general education requirements (as stipulated under the Illinois Articulation Initiative Act).

 *These courses do NOT fulfill Unit 4 graduation requirements and will NOT receive credit from Unit 4.

 Contact: Early College Services Office, 217-353-2663

 - Flexible scheduling with a morning and an afternoon track available

 - Increased chances for college success through First Year Experience and cohort components